BRADFORD COUNTY

 Notes About Existing Stations...

 New Albany (LV) - There was a Northern Pacific boxcar next to the station.
 Story has it that when the tracks were washed during the flood of 1972, this car was stranded in New Albany.
 When the LV decided not to replace the line, the boxcar's fate was sealed.
-The boxcar was moved to location unknown around 2009.
+The boxcar was moved in 2009 south on Route 220 to a lumber company as storage.
+It can be seen from the highway.